Hiranyaloka/mt-plugin-moredata/README.markdown

     ruby => red
     ...

-In other words, array items are separated by a comma (or whatever your default setting is), and keys are separated by their values by a "fat comma" (or whatever you set in plugin settings), but each key-value pair in a named group must be separated by a line return.
+In other words, array items are separated by a comma (or whatever your default setting is), and keys are separated by their values by a "fat comma" (or whatever you set in plugin settings), but each key-value pair in a named hash group must be separated by a line return.

 The data is processed with Text::CSV allowing whitespace and double quoted strings.